This post originally appeared on VICE Canada.

-Leitch was only elected in 2011, but was quickly promoted in 2013—she became minister for both labour and status of women.
-Before entering politics, she was an orthopaedic surgeon (one day a month, she still is, as she continues to operate at the Children's Hospital of Eastern Ontario).
+Leitch was only elected in 2011, but was quickly promoted in 2013—she became minister for both labor and status of women.
+Before entering politics, she was an orthopedic surgeon; one day a month, she still is, as she continues to operate at the Children's Hospital of Eastern Ontario.

 Her government has long been resistant to the idea of holding a national inquiry into missing and murdered indigenous women—something that has been consistently called for by just about every group involved in the matter.

-Even a roundtable held earlier this month, organized to try and address criticism that the government isn't doing enough on the file, was met with derision after the fact by Assembly of First Nations Chief Perry Bellegarde, who told CTV that "everybody expected more."
+Even a roundtable held earlier this month, organized in an attempt to address criticism that the government isn't doing enough, was met with derision after the fact by Assembly of First Nations Chief Perry Bellegarde, who told CTV that "everybody expected more."
 He said there was a mood of "frustration" around the table.

 As the government's spokesperson on the matter, Leitch has repeatedly said that her government has studied the matter enough, and is now taking action.
 She says Ottawa already has 40 studies on file dealing with the issue of violence against indigenous women, and there is no need for any more.